ROBERT-proximity-tracing/documents/README.md

 ## In this repo you'll find

-* the detailed technical specifications;
+* the detailed technical specifications of the protocol;

+* a high-level summary of the protocol along with an FAQ;

 ## Leave comments

 Everybody is free to post comments in the "issues" tab above.
 The "pull requests" tab is not expected to be usefull in this context.